-What is the 540WMain (Fall ) Gentrification Conference?
+What is the 540WMain Spring 2019 Gentrification Conference?

-The 540WMain Gentrification (Fall) Conference is a community led conference that has a goal to facilitate positive conversation and action around making Rochester accessible to all persons.
-The conference has a fee of $6 but no one will be turned away.
-We have a roster (released tomorrow) of amazing corporate sponsors that have made it possible to set aside multiple complimentary seats so that the conference is accessible to all.
-Proceeds will support the respective missions and work of 540WMain Communiversity & City Roots Community Land Trust
+The 540WMain Spring 2019 Gentrification Conference is a community led conference that has a goal to facilitate positive conversation and action around making Rochester accessible to all persons.
+The conference has a fee of $10/person but no one will be turned away for lack of funds.
+Proceeds will support the respective missions and work of 540WMain Communiversity & City Roots Community Land Trus

 Do I have to Stay the Whole Day?

 No. Community members can attend for all or part of the day.
 The program will officially begin at around 10:30 AM and break for lunch at 12 PM.
-A more detailed schedule will be released on Friday October 19th.
+A more detailed schedule will be released closer to the event day.